FPCITS/Book-Search-Engine/README.md

 ## Description

 This project is to display our ability to create a GraphQL API built with Apollo Server.
-The app will be built using the MERN stack, MongoDB database, Node.js/Express.js server and API, with a React front end.
+This app will be built using the MERN stack, MongoDB database, Node.js/Express.js server and API, with a React front end.

 You may access the [deployed link here]()
 ![badge](https://img.shields.io/badge/license-MITLicense-brightorange)